 For the gene expression studies instead of DNA the RNA is isolated and it is reverse transcribed into the cDNA.
 This complementary DNA is amplified and measured in a PCR called reverse transcription PCR.

 Cell lines are developed for different in vitro gene therapy and gene transfer experiments.
-Those cell lines once cultured, can be validated using the polymerase chain reaction.
+Those cell lines once cultured and can be validated using the polymerase chain reaction.

-The cell from the cell line (possibly contains the insert DNA or DNA of our interest) are taken and in situ PCR is performed.
+The cell from the cell line (possibly contains the insert DNA or DNA of our interest) is taken and in situ PCR is performed.

 In the in situ PCR, the amplification is directly performed on the slide containing the cell lines.